 Thomas thanked everyone for their strong support, especially his wife, Marion, and dedicated the new record to his mother, Mrs. Nadine Dimond, as a belated Mothers Day (May 12) present.
 He concluded the victory speech by announcing his plan to swim the English Channel both ways nonstop, a feat never before accomplished.
 Florence Chadwick had attempted a round-trip crossing in 1953, but gave up during the return journey, suffering from hypothermia.

 In July 1958, Bert Thomas began training in Dover, England, for his two-way assault on the English Channel.
 According to the rules of the Channel Swimming Association, which regulated attempts to swim between England and France, Thomas would be allowed to stay ashore for only one minute before starting back.
 He chose Saturday, August 23, 1958, the day of the annual English Channel race, to try for the record.

 Thomas made the swim from France to England in 19 hours and 28 minutes, touching shore at the village of Kingsdown, five miles northeast of Dover.
 After resting in the water for a few minutes, he headed back toward France.
 He swam for another two hours before developing a severe leg cramp, forcing him to abandon the record attempt.
 The escort vessel brought Thomas back to Dover where he told the press he was feeling fine and would try again next year.

 Washington's Greatest Long-Distance Swimmer

 Back in Tacoma, Thomas talked about returning to England and attempting to swim other bodies of water, but he never did.
-Tragically, on Thursday, June 8, 1972, he suffered a heart attack and died at Tacoma General Hospital.
+On June 8, 1972, he suffered a heart attack and died at Tacoma General Hospital.